esauter5/next-project/README.md

 # next-project
-I swear I'll work on this eventually
+I swear I'll work on this eventually.